This is the first of three posts exploring creating, testing, deploying, and observing a non-trivial REST application created using Spring Boot:

 Our application has 2 aggregates, Customer and Tag.
 In this first iteration I am going to focus on the Customer aggregate:

-The basic idea is that by grouping entities into logical groups (called an aggregate) and controlling access to this group through a single entity (called the aggregate root) we can create better systems.
+The basic idea is that by grouping entities into logical groups (called an aggregate) and controlling access to this group through a single entity (called the aggregate root) we can create better systems by preventing invalid state and centralising invariants.

+In this design, the aggregate root does not expose internal entities directly.
 For example, take Customer, our aggregate root.
 It has no entity objects as return values.
-And it is the only entity in the aggregate with public methods - neither Ticket or Profile has any.
+And it is the only entity in the aggregate with public methods - neither Ticket nor Profile have any.

 Also note that all the entities in the aggregate focus on domain behaviour (like resolveTicket()) rather than setters (like setStatus('resolved')).